ndsi6382/Simple_Invoice_Generator/README.md

 output directory.
 To **not** include a field, set its value to an empty string `""`.
 All activity fields must be filled - where a 'qty' is not applicable, a hyphen string `"-"` should be used instead.
 The default styling makes use of a small CSS file, which can be modified if desired.
+CSS and letterhead files must be placed in the `resources` subdirectory for them to be used.

 Please note the following when using paths: paths beginning with `/` or `\` will be treated as absolute paths.
 Syntax such as `.`, `..`, or not being